milosh86/next-starter/README.md

 ## (5) Setup Vitest and React Testing Library

 We will use `Vitest` and `React Testing Library` as our main tools for testing.
-Dor more information check the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/testing/vitest)
+For more information check the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/testing/vitest)

 - Install Vitest dependencies: `npm install -D vitest @vitejs/plugin-react jsdom @testing-library/react @testing-library/dom vite-tsconfig-paths`
 - Add `vitest.config.mts`